nabilk11/autosource-react-django/README.md

 # SneakerSource | Django-React Ecommerce Sneaker App
-This is a DJango React PostGreSQL application, that functions as an ecommerce platform for sneakers similar to the vein of a StockX type site.
+This is a DJango React PostGreSQL application, that functions as an ecommerce platform for sneakers similar to StockX.
 Currently still in development!

 ## Pre-Planning